Warranty & Care Information

 12.)
 There may be a void in front of the edging where the sod has been removed.
 This is normal.
 Although it is not mandatory (the grass will grow back naturally) you may want to replace a small amount of topsoil back into this void and re-seed.

 13.)
-The only maintenance your edging requires is periodic re-sealing.
-We recommend re-sealing once after the first year, then every third year to maintain concrete in the best possible condition.
-We can provide this service for a very reasonable fee. *See surface warranty below.
+RESEAL INFORMATION: The only maintenance your edging requires is periodic re-sealing.
+We recommend re-sealing once after the first year, then every third year thereafter to maintain concrete in the best possible condition and extend your warranty.
+We provide this service for a very reasonable fee during our annual discounted reseal program.
+During the fall of each year resealing services are organized on a very efficient route system and are discounted by 50%.
+We track this for you and you will be automatically notified by email when you are eligible for the discount. *See surface warranty below.

 Your edging was undamaged at the time we left it in your custody.
 If the edging becomes damaged after we leave, we will gladly return to fix the problem.
 However, there will be a minimum $180.00 charge for the first hour, plus materials, to return in the ¾ ton service truck.
 If the solution requires a full crew and the installation truck, our service charge minimum of $700 + materials and disposal fees will be billed for this service and is payable in advance.
 Additional time will be billed at $90/labor hour or our current labor rate.
 WE DO NOT WANT TO CHARGE YOU FOR REPAIRS.
 PLEASE TAKE PROPER STEPS TO PREVENT PROBLEMS FROM OCCURRING!